moondev/kenzan-spinnaker/experimental/docker-dsb/README.md

 3. Ensure you have 8GB memory provisioned for the vm if using docker for mac beta.

 # Instructions
+1. Clone repo and checkout the exp-dsb branch, navigate to experimental/docker-dsb
 1. Fill out key and secret inside `env.env` and rename to `.env`
 2. Run `python launch.py`
 3. Once complete a browser will launch with spinnaker running at `http://localhost:9000`